Capacity Building Commission

 Vision

-The National Standards for Civil Services Training Institutions (NSCSTI) envisions a world-class training ecosystem that strengthens the foundations of India's civil services.
-By embedding uniform benchmarks, evidence-based evaluation, and a culture of continuous improvement, NSCSTI seeks to transform training institutions into hubs of excellence, innovation, and inclusivity.
+The Unified New-Age National Training Initiative (UNNATI) envisions a world-class training ecosystem that strengthens the foundations of India's civil services.
+By embedding uniform benchmarks, evidence-based evaluation, and a culture of continuous improvement, UNNATI seeks to transform training institutions into hubs of excellence, innovation, and inclusivity.

 The goal is to ensure that every civil servant, regardless of cadre or location, has access to high-quality, future-ready learning that enhances their ability to serve citizens with competence, integrity, and accoutability.